Phili.co.uk | Wanderlust Travel

 Various location (website)

 Hot Pot enthusiasts (ie. Mandy) will love this Chinese establishment.
 It is very popular with the locals and it's restaurants are beautifully furnished and provide plenty of entertainment (noodle spinning anyone?).
 There is a wide selection meat and veg; the customer service is top notch.
-There's even a robotic waiter.
+There's even a robotic waiter. - Xiaolongbao

 Din Tai Fong